top of page

 Cuba

 Cuba was unique from my other trips in that I didn’t have access to the same amenities and conveniences.
-Usually when I travel, I put a few things on my list I want to do but there’s never a set plan.
+Usually, when I travel, I put a few things on my list I want to do, but there’s never a set plan.
 I arrive and go with the flow.
-This time around I couldn’t do that.
-I had to be strategic with how I was spending money, using internet, consuming water.
+This time around, I couldn’t do that.
+I had to be strategic with how I was spending money, using the internet, and consuming water.
 I had a good time nonetheless.

 06/04/19